openbridge/ob_proftpd_autoban/README.md

 <h1>Autoban</h1>

 The purpose of this application is to detect malicious login attempts and ban them.
 This is similar to what Fail2Ban accomplishes.
 However, Fail2Ban was not working as expected in a Docker context.
-Also, I wanted something simple and work with the Proftpd mod_wrap2 module.
+Also, I wanted something simple and be able to work with the Proftpd mod_wrap2 module.

 The application, while lightweight, gets the job done.